Provisional Irish Republican Army arms importation: North American arms

+United States

 To continue and escalate its armed campaign, the IRA needed to be better equipped, which meant securing modern small arms.
-In previous campaigns weapons had been secured before hostilities commenced via raids on British Army and even Irish Army weapons depots.
-In the 1969–1971 period this was no longer feasible.
-By 1972, the IRA had large quantities of modern small arms, particularly Armalite rifles, manufactured and purchased in the United States.
-The AR-18 rifle in particular was found to be particularly well suited for urban guerilla warfare as its small size and folding stock made it easy to conceal.
-Moreover, it was capable of rapid fire and fired a high velocity round which provided great "stopping power".
+In previous campaigns, weapons had been secured before hostilities commenced via raids on British and Irish Army bases.
+In 1969–1971, this was no longer feasible.
+By 1972, the IRA had large quantities of modern small arms, including Armalite rifles, manufactured and purchased in the United States.
+The AR-18 rifle in particular was found to be well suited for urban guerilla warfare as its small size and folding stock made it easy to conceal.
+Moreover, it was capable of rapid fire and its high velocity round provided better stopping power.

-The primary IRA's gunrunner in the United States was George Harrison, an IRA veteran who resided in New York since 1938.
-Harrison had set up a gunrunning network in America since the 1950s when he supplied arms in the 1956–1962 Border campaign.
-He bought guns for the IRA from a Corsican arms dealer named George de Meo, who had connections in organised crime.
+The primary IRA's gunrunner in the United States was George Harrison, an IRA veteran who had lived in New York since 1938.
+Harrison set up a gunrunning network in America in the 1950s, when he supplied arms for the 1956–1962 Border campaign.
+He bought guns for the IRA from an Italian American arms dealer, George de Meo, who had connections in organised crime.
 Joe Cahill acted as the contact between NORAID and Harrison, and almost all of the smuggled guns went through the network run by the latter.
-In 1971, the Royal Ulster Constabulary (RUC) had already seized 700 modern weapons from the IRA, along with two tonnes of high explosive and 157,000 rounds of ammunition, most of which were manufactured in America.
+In 1971, the RUC seized 700 modern weapons from the IRA, along with two tonnes of high explosive and 157,000 rounds of ammunition, most of which were manufactured in the United States.

 Harrison spent an estimated US$1 million in the 1970s purchasing over 2,500 guns for the IRA.
-According to Brendan Hughes, a key figure in the Belfast Brigade, the IRA smuggled small arms from the United States by sea on Queen Elizabeth 2 from New York via Southampton, through Irish members of her crew, until the network was largely shut down by the Federal Bureau of Investigation (FBI) in the early 1980s after almost a decade of effort.
+According to Brendan Hughes, a key figure in the Belfast Brigade, the IRA smuggled small arms from the United States by sea on Queen Elizabeth 2 from New York via Southampton, through Irish members of her crew, until the network was shut down by the Federal Bureau of Investigation (FBI) in the early 1980s.
 These Queen Elizabeth 2 shipments included Armalite rifles, and were driven from Southampton to Belfast in small consignments.

-In the late 1970s, another IRA member, Gabriel Megahey, was sent to the United States to acquire more arms and he was able to procure more Armalite AR-15 rifles, plus a number of Heckler & Koch rifles and other weapons.
-Again, the purchase of these weapons was funded by Irish American republicans.
-A batch of M60 machine guns stolen from a U.S. National Guard armory was imported in 1977.
+In the late 1970s, another IRA member, Gabriel Megahey, was sent to the United States to acquire arms and was able to procure more Armalite AR-15 rifles, a number of Heckler & Koch rifles and other weapons.
+The purchase of these weapons was funded by Irish Americans sympathetic to Irish republicanism.
+A batch of M60 machine guns stolen from a U.S. National Guard armoury was imported in 1977.